phetsims/equality-explorer/doc/model.md

 (2) Like terms are combined in one cell on the scale.
 This is the mode of operation in the _Operations_ and _Solve It!_ screens.

+The _Basics_ screen introduces equations using real-world objects &mdash; shapes, fruits, coins and animals.

+The _Numbers_ screen introduces the _lock_ feature, activated using the padlock button at the bottom center of the screen.

 The _Variables_ screen introduces the variable _x_, and the abiltiy to change its value.

 The _Operations_ screen introduces the ability to apply _operations_ to both sides of the scale.
 An operation consists of an _operator_ and an _operand_.
 The operators are addition, subtraction, multiplication and division.
 The operands are constant and variable terms.
 Constant terms have a range of -10 to 10.
 Variable terms involve the variable _x_, with a coefficient range of -10 to 10.
 Multiplication and division are supported for constant terms only.
 Division by zero is not allowed.